 action.

-* For plugin derivatives, the action names are the derivative plugin name (e.g. myAwesomePlugin_extensions_loaded instead of eacDoojigger_extensions_loaded).
+* For Doojigger plugin derivatives, the action names use the derivative plugin name (e.g. myAwesomePlugin_extensions_loaded instead of eacDoojigger_extensions_loaded).

 Registering The Extension